10 best islands for a Malaysia holiday

 You'll need to stick close to the shoreline regardless, as the interior is mostly impassable, apart from a road that connects the airport with the coast.

 In 2000, the Malaysian island was the setting for Hong Kong movie "Summer Holiday," which featured Cantopop star Sammi Cheng and Taiwanese heartthrob Richie Ren.
-The success of the film led to a sudden influx of tourists.
+The success of the film led to an influx of tourists.

-Where to stay: The same company that owns the only airport and airline to fly in, also has the best place to stay, The Taaras, by Berjaya.
-However, film fans should head to the Laguna Redang Island Resort, where the colourful souvenir shop was a key setting in the movie "Summer Holiday."
+Where to stay: The same company that owns the only airport and airline to fly in also has the best place to stay, The Taaras, by Berjaya.
+However, film fans should head to the Laguna Redang Island Resort, where the colorful souvenir shop was a key setting in "Summer Holiday."

-Getting there: If you don't want to pay to fly in directly, the alternative is to fly to Kuala Terengganu, and then continue by car and take a ferry from the port of Merang.
+Getting there: If you don't want to pay to fly in directly, the alternative is to fly to Kuala Terengganu and then continue by car and take a ferry from the port of Merang.

 Not all of us have opportunities to stay in a sultan's lair.
 Rawa is the next best thing.

-There aren't many chances to stay on a Sultan's private island.
+There aren't many chances to stay on a sultan's private island.
 Rawa is one.
 Owned by the family of the Sultanate of Johor, Rawa is a small island 16 kilometers off the east coast of Peninsula Malaysia.

 Only two resorts hug its white-sand fringed west coast, which is accessible by boat from the mainland port of Mersing (also the departure point for more distant Tioman).

-Note: Editor's note: This article was first published in 2012 and last updated in October 2019.